Tecanite/better-d2-lfg-experience/README.md

 ## Configuration

-this extension comes with an options page where all features can be individually configured. the options page can be accessed by right-clicking the exentions icon in the chrome menu bar and choosing "options"
+this extension comes with an options page where all features can be individually configured. the options page can be accessed by right-clicking the extentions icon in the chrome menu bar and choosing "options"

+for the sidebar functionality you have to input your own bungie api key in the settings page you can get one by registering a dummy application [here](https://www.bungie.net/en/Application) disable app authentication but be sure to put "https://raid.report" under origin header for browser based apps. after creating the dummy app you can copy the automatically generated api key into the text field on the settings page

 ## Installation